 WhatsApp also comes with a number of tools for marketing that SMS lacks.
-For instance, businesses can advertise their products or services on Meta’s social media platforms like Facebook and Instagram and drive conversations to WhatsApp using WhatsApp click-to-chat ads.
+For instance, businesses can advertise their products or services on Meta’s social media platforms like Facebook and Instagram and drive conversations to WhatsApp using WhatsApp click-to-chat ads, another free-entry point.

 As we reach the end of this article, there is one question left.
 Which one is the right choice for you?